patrickkunka/mixitup/README.md

 ```
 > Instantiating a mixer with an element reference

-Your mixer is now ready for you to interact with, either via physical controls, or its API.
+Your mixer is now ready for you to interact with, either via its controls (see above), or its API (see [Mixer API Methods](./docs/mixitup.Mixer.md)).
 Click a control or call an API method to check that everything is working correctly.

-##### Custom Configuration
+#### Configuration

 If you wish to customize the functionality of your mixer, an optional "configuration object" can be passed as the second parameter to the `mixitup` function.
 If no configuration object is passed, the default settings will be used.

 See the [Configuration Object](/docs/mixitup.Config.md) documentation for the full set of configuration options and defaults.

+##### Passing a configuration object

 ```js
 var mixer = mixitup(containerEl, {